AlokSP/Spring-Boot-Rest-Api-Application/README.md

-# Spring-Boot_Rest_ApiApplication
+# Spring-Boot-Rest-Api-Application
-Fundamentals of REST API in spring boot
+Fundamentals of REST APIs in Spring Boot